We have an adjunction

 Naturality for $\Psi $

-Since $\Phi $ is natural in each argument and $\Phi $ is a componentwise inverse to $\Psi $ in each argument, it follows from Chapter 9: Categories, Item 2 of Proposition 9.9.7.1.2 that $\Psi $ is also natural in each argument.
+Since $\Phi $ is natural in each argument and $\Phi $ is a componentwise inverse to $\Psi $ in each argument, it follows from Chapter 9: Preorders, Item 2 of Proposition 9.9.7.1.2 that $\Psi $ is also natural in each argument.

 Noticed something off, or have any comments?
 Feel free to reach out!